ricaun/MakeCert/README.md

 ## Importing the CA certificate

-To import the certificate use the `certutil` windows tool.
+To import the certificate use the `certutil` windows tool. `Popup shows to confirm the installation of the CA certificate`.

 ```
 certutil -user -addstore Root signtool.cer